 A Class 1a cage consists of a Class 1 structure to which side impact protection is added to the standard rollover structure.
-This may be of benefit where side impact is of concern, such as drift battles or restricted Tarmac Rally events.
+This may be of benefit where side impact is of concern, such as drift battles or restricted Tarmac Rally Events.

-2.1.2 Class 2 A Class 2 structure consists of a Class 1 structure to which is added front legs and a windscreen header as well as side protection in the door openings (Drawing SC-10).
-This structure provides greater protection for events with a risk profile including a higher probability of frontal collisions and lateral impacts.
+A Class 2 structure consists of a Class 1 structure to which is added front legs and a windscreen header as well as side protection in the door openings (Drawing SC-10).
+This structure provides greater protection for Events with a risk profile including a higher probability of frontal collisions and lateral impacts.